gregology/gregology.github.io/codex.md

 - Useful general purpose robots will be common
 - Humans will be augmented to the point that they refer to their tools in the first person
 - Vehicles will travel at 300+kph on Canadian Highways
+- Capital will no longer be the most powerful commodity

 ### Before 2050